Equality & Diversity

 - Discuss concepts, methodologies, and best practices related to the remote sensing of different natural, anthropogenic and hybrid environments, including quantitative measurements related to plants, water, soil, geological, and urban assessments.

-- Stem Cells and Gene Editing (July 2024) coordinated by Dr. Ana Sevilla, University of Barcelona, with the Universities of Montpellier and Vilnius:
+- Human Organoids: model systems for human biology and medicine 2024, coordinated by Dr. Ana Sevilla, University of Barcelona, with the Universities of Montpellier and Vilnius (CG Universities), Karolinska Institute and the University of Strasbourg.

-- Stress signaling, survival and resilience during the evolutionary development of life.
+- Stress signalling, survival and resilience during the evolutionary development of life.

 - Redox chemistry based on sulphide, nitrogen and oxygen.